 KNOW YOUR RIGHTS AND RESPONSIBILITIES AS A CRUISE SHIP PASSENGER

 If you have been injured while on a cruise, you should know that time is of the essence.
-In many cases, your “ticket contract” issued by the cruise line will control when and where you have to file your lawsuit.
-For many cruise lines, the ticket contract will state that your lawsuit must be filed within one year of the date of your incident and that your lawsuit must be filed in Miami-Dade County, Florida.
+Your “ticket contract” issued by the cruise line will control when and where you have to file your lawsuit.
+Usually, the ticket contract requires that your lawsuit must be filed in Miami, Florida within one year of the date of your incident.
 In nearly all cases, you will be bound by this “ticket contract” whether you were aware of it or not.
-As of the time of writing this page the following cruise lines require that they be sued, if at all, in Miami-Dade County

 - Carnival Cruises

 - Celebrity Cruises